 Allele frequencies were also compared, logistic regression models adjusted for age, BMI, and gender were used to assess the association between IRS1 polymorphism and diabetics.
 The Hardy-Weinberg equilibrium (HWE) for the IRS1 gene Pro512Ala polymorphism was employed to verify using χ2 test in the patient and control groups separately.
 This test was used to assess the possible difference in allele frequencies between the control and case groups too, with a p-value of >0.05 considered statistically significant.
 To appraise the strength of the associations, we calculated the odds ratios (ORs) with their corresponding 95% confidence intervals (95% CIs).

 Results

-To determine how the IRS1 gene has an impact on insulin resistance in type 2 diabetes we studied 200 cases of patients and 200 control individuals.
 Our investigation indicates that the IRS1 gene polymorphism has no significant association on the CG and CG+GG genotype compared with CC genotype.

-Table: Genotype distribution of IRS1-rs1801276 among T2DM patients and controls
+Table 1: Genotype distribution of IRS1-rs1801276 among T2DM patients and controls